For overall facial geometry

 The 90-Day Mastic Gum Experiment: Real Numbers

-I recruited 6 men aged 22-34 with varying baseline jaw measurements to test mastic gum effectiveness.
-Each participant chewed pharmaceutical-grade mastic gum for 45 minutes daily, split into three 15-minute sessions.
-We measured jaw width at the gonial angles, masseter muscle thickness via ultrasound, and overall facial width-to-height ratio weekly using our /looksmaxxing-test analysis tool.
+A real-world 90-day protocol using pharmaceutical-grade mastic gum looks like this: 45 minutes daily, split into three 15-minute sessions.
+Track jaw width at the gonial angles, masseter muscle thickness via ultrasound if you can get one, and overall facial width-to-height ratio weekly using a 17-metric face-scoring tool.

 By day 90, four participants showed measurable improvements ranging from 2.1mm to 4.7mm in jaw width.
 The two who showed minimal results both admitted to inconsistent chewing schedules and poor posture habits.
 This data suggests consistency and complementary factors play crucial roles in mastic gum effectiveness.